Patrick Corbin: Scouting report

 Corbin improved his changeup after pitching in Instructional League during the 2009–10 offseason, which led Corbin to consider it a better pitch than his slider.
 However, Todd Helton, after striking out twice against Corbin early in the 2013 season, dubbed Corbin's slider "the best I've ever seen."
 In 2011, he developed a knuckle curve, which he believes contributed to his consecutive scoreless innings streak.
+His usage of this pitch declined throughout his career until he began to throw it again during the 2024 season to offset hitters’ timing.

 Personal life

 Former Diamondbacks teammate Paul Goldschmidt described Corbin as "humble" about his success.
 With his signing bonus, Corbin bought a used car instead of a new one.
-He lived in his parents' basement during the 2012–13 winter and officiates youth basketball games during the offseason.
+He lived in his parents' basement during the 2012–13 winter and officiated youth basketball games during the offseason.

-Corbin met his wife, Jen, when they were classmates at C-NS.
+Corbin met his wife, Jen, when they were high school classmates.
 They married in November 2018.
 They live in Phoenix, Arizona, during the offseason.
+The couple has two sons.

 Corbin was friends with former teammate Tyler Skaggs, who died on July 1, 2019.
 They played rookie ball together as well as Class AA baseball.
-Skaggs was a groomsman in Corbin's 2018 offseason wedding.
+Skaggs was a groomsman in Corbin's wedding.
 On July 2, Corbin honored Skaggs by wearing 45 for a game against the Miami Marlins.

 Corbin endorsed Donald Trump in the 2020 United States presidential election by tweeting a picture of the two of them on a golf course captioned "#Vote #Trump2020."

+During his time with the Nationals, Corbin and his wife made a six-figure contribution to the Nationals Youth Baseball Academy.